dmaddock1/dmaddock1.github.io/_posts/2022-09-21-suicide-of-the-west.md

 ---
 layout: post
-title: "Suicide of the West, by James Burnham"
+title: "Suicide of the West, by James Burnham (A Review)"
 categories: [books, reviews]
 tags: [politics]
 ---